Important Customer Demographics Facts To Know

 For example, more people might stop by a local coffee shop on Thursdays than on Mondays.
 Not only that, more of these people stop by certain shops than others.
 If you sell coffee in the area, how could knowing this help you?

 The inertia of one company’s marketing efforts can affect the timing of others in their industry.
-In October 1933, the White Star Cafeteria started running ads in the El Paso Herald-Post that they were selling tacos on Tuesday.
-Fast forward to today and you’ll find in many places, restaurants still sell more tacos on Tuesday than other days of the week.
+In October 1933, the White Star Cafeteria started running ads in the El Paso Herald-Post that they were selling tacos on Tuesdays.
+Fast forward to today and you’ll find in many places, restaurants still sell more tacos on Tuesdays than on other days of the week.

 Yet timing your offers is not just about days of the week.
 Think of the important events in someone’s life.
 If a family all of a sudden starts buying diapers, what else might they likely buy?